concaption/fast-api-jwt/README.md

 <div align="center">

-a minimal cli that takes screenshot of the given url
+a minimal backend that implements jwt in FastAPI

 step 1: open in a codespace